jbmcfarlin31/NCL-CTF/README.md

 Authorities were able to make an arrest against a known hacker group in the area.
 They have managed to recover a few files from the hard drives.
 One of the files they recovered was called `ctf.pyc`, but the authorities are not sure what is needed to view this file.

+**NOTE: all Python related challenges were written in Python3, so please use Python3 when attempting to solve.**

 ### Tasks:
 The authorities have asked you to attempt to figure out the following:
 * What programming language is the file written in?